-Nowadays, it doesn’t require a ton of technical skill to build a website.
+Nowadays, it doesn’t require a ton of technical skills to build a website.
 Because of the number of ecommerce platforms available today, you don’t have to be a coding expert to build a useful online store.
 The platforms take care of the heavy lifting for you.

 What Makes an Ecommerce Website Design Good?